SlenderWall Lightweight Wall Panel System

 Yes; however, prior to attaching the screens or handrails to SLENDERWALL® panels, the design must be approved by the structural engineer and the SLENDERWALL® design team early in the design process.

-How is the gap between the floor and panel plugged?
+How is the gap between the floor and panel closed?

-There is a piece of light-gauge break metal provided and installed by the drywall contractor during the installation of the drywall.
+After sealing the gap with a fire-rated product such as mineral wool, a piece of light-gauge break metal, provided and installed by the drywall contractor during drywall installation, is used to cover the gap.

 How is the fire-stop between floors handled?

-The roof panels are tied to the roof by the roofing membrane provided by the roofing contractor.
-Design of the connection to the roof membrane is dependent upon the type and style of the panel that you choose for your project.
-(See Drawing Detail A-4 in SECTION 3.01 of this Technical Design Guide for different roofing details.)
+Parapet panels are connected to the roof by use of a roofing membrane provided by the roofing contractor.
+Design of the roof membrane connection is dependent upon the type and style of the panel that you choose for your project.
+(See SLENDERWALL® Architectural Details.)

 What is the standard size of a SLENDERWALL® panel?

-What’s the largest SLENDERWALL® panel I can design?
+What’s the largest practical SLENDERWALL® panel I can design?

-The largest practical panel size for most highways is 12-feet by 32-feet.
-Maximum panel size is dependent upon the type of trailer being used.
+The largest practical panel size for most highways is 12-feet by 38-feet, but is dependent upon the location of the project, the type of trailer being used, highway requirements, and the manufacturer.

 What does a SLENDERWALL® panel weigh compared to a conventional precast panel?

-The weight is around 30 pounds per square foot; the average conventional precast panel weighs around 85 pounds per square foot, so a SLENDERWALL® panel is about one-third the weight of a conventional precast panel.
+The weight is around 30 pounds per square foot; the average conventional precast panel weighs around 75 pounds per square foot, so a SLENDERWALL® panel is approximately 40% the weight of a conventional precast panel.

-What’s the tallest building that you have done?
+What’s the tallest building clad with SLENDERWALL® panels?

 How is the frame attached to the 2-inch architectural precast?

-The frame is attached to the concrete using an epoxy-coated, headed stainless-steel Nelson® anchor that is welded to the frame and embedded in the concrete, allowing a ½-inch air gap.
-This is a proprietary system called THERMAGUARD™ and is one of the major benefits exclusive to the SLENDERWALL® system.
+The frame is attached to the concrete using stainless-steel Nelson® fasteners welded to the frame and partially embedded in the concrete at the time of casting.

 How competitive is SLENDERWALL® in cost compared to other cladding systems?